HARVEST PRESENTS

 Instructions:

 Use the pens and blank cards at the back of the auditorium to write down personal fears or anxieties.
 Think of things that you might be worried about now or that tend to cause you concern.
-You won’t be asked to share these with anyone else!

-Once you’ve written them down, take the card with you to Station #2, located in the Chapel.
 Follow the candles in the hallway to the left of the Auditorium into the Chapel.

 Station 2: Jesus Is Betrayed by Judas and Arrested